Guide Hand Dryers

 Compared to warm air hand dryers, modern hand dryers have a higher performing blower.
 A wide selection of new models is furthermore used with cold air, thus consuming less energy that would have been necessary for creating warmth.
 The blower allows an air pressure that blows away water or moisture from the hands.
 Many producers guarantee a drying time of only 10 to 15 seconds here.

-When it comes to costs of purchase, these devices amount to prices starting from 100 Euro.
+When it comes to costs of purchase, these devices amount to prices starting from 100 GBP.
 The final prices is decided by aspects like design, used materials and sensors as well as brand name.
 At Creoven devices can be found that have a non yellowing synthetic material that ensures a longer durability.

 In order to live up to hygienic standards, modern devices are mostly operated by sensors.
 Here the formation of germs can be reduced many times over according to manufacturer's data.